By making a booking, the first named person on the booking (the “party leader”) agrees on behalf of all persons detailed on the booking that:

 We regret we cannot accept any conditional bookings, i.e. any booking which is specified to be conditional on the fulfilment of a particular request.
 All such bookings will be treated as “standard” bookings subject to the above provisions on special requests.

-If any member of your party is prevented from travelling (for example as a result of illness, jury service, redundancy, unavoidable work commitments or the death or serious illness of a close family member), the person(s) concerned may transfer their place to someone else (introduced by you) subject to the following conditions;-
+If you or any member of your party is prevented from travelling, that person(s) may transfer their place to someone else, subject to the following conditions:

-7. Cancellation by you
+11. Cancellation by You

 Should you or any member of your party need to cancel your holiday once it has been confirmed, the party leader must immediately write to us at 7 Prescott Place, Clapham, London, SW4 6BS.
 We strongly recommend you use recorded delivery.
 You must also notify us by e-mail to [email protected] Your notice of cancellation will only be effective when it is received in writing by us at our offices.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums and amendment charges.
 Insurance premiums and amendment charges are not refundable in the event of cancellation.

 Period before departure within which written notification of cancellation is received by us Cancellation charge per person cancelling

 29 to 60 days: 60% of the cost of the land arrangements plus the full cost of all flights

 Your deposit includes the full cost of all flights which is paid or payable at the time of booking.